The Scientific and Ethics Review Unit (SERU)

 James was one of the research officers who carried the data collection that culminated with the restructuring of the review system to make a one stop shop Scientific and Ethics Review Unit (SERU) which carries out the functions that both SSC and ERC on research regulation (Scientific and Ethics approvals).

 James is a Bachelor of Arts (Social Work) graduate from the University of Nairobi class of 2011.
-He also has a Research Ethics and Public Health Certificate obtained at the Centre for Biomedical Ethics and Culture, SIUT, Karachi, Pakistan in 2014.
+He also has a Post Graduate Diploma in Biomedical Ethics obtained at the Centre for Biomedical Ethics and Culture, SIUT, Karachi, Pakistan in 2019 as well as Research Ethics and Public Health Certificate from the same Institute in 2014.
 He has also done Centre for Collaborative Initiative (CITI) research ethics training.
-He is a Masters student at the University of Nairobi pursuing a Masters degree in Project Planning and Management.
+He is a Masters graduate in Project Planning and Management from the University of Nairobi in 2019.

 He has a passion in the field of Bioethics.
 His interests include community work, good governance in public office, travelling and photography.